 When working with a Salesforce consultant to customize the system, you will also need to budget for any additional enhancements or changes that need to be done once the initial implementation has been completed.

 If your firm has a team dedicated to managing and customizing your Salesforce CRM, there might be a case for using Salesforce compared to other “out of the box” private equity CRMs.
 As the most widely used CRM, thousands of integrations in the Salesforce AppExchange allow you to integrate with other tools in your technology stack.

-Founded in 2014, Affinity is a relationship intelligence CRM platform built for deal-driven firms to automate data entry, manage their relationship networks, and track their organization’s deal flow pipeline.
+Affinity is a deal management and CRM platform built for deal-driven firms to automate data entry, manage their relationship networks, and track their organization’s deal flow pipeline.
 Using proprietary technology, Affinity provides teams with a deeper understanding of their network to source new relationships and deals.